-For jail bookings, the anchor date for 12 months after period was the release date from the first booking during 2016-2017. as individuals were unable to utilize other human services while incarcerated at the Allegheny County Jail.
+For jail bookings, the anchor date for 12 months after was the release date from the first booking during 2016-2017. as individuals were unable to utilize other human services while incarcerated at the Allegheny County Jail.

 - Jail bookings: Admissions into the Allegheny County Jail.
 People booked in the jail include individuals who are held by new charges, detained by local or other law enforcement jurisdictions, and/or are serving a jail sentence.
-Jail booking data was obtained from the Allegheny County Jail's Offender Management System. - Homeless shelters: facilities with overnight sleeping accommodations, the primary purpose of which is to provide temporary shelter.
+Jail booking data was obtained from the Allegheny County Jail's Offender Management System. - Emergency shelters: Facilities with overnight sleeping accommodations, the primary purpose of which is to provide temporary shelter.
 Shelters included in this dataset include those for adult-only households, family shelters and Winter Shelters.
 Data comes from the County's Homeless Management Information System (HMIS).

-Data limitations
+Data Limitations

 We used service utilization as a proxy for need in much of this analysis.
-For example, we looked at how people accessed homeless shelters as a proxy for people frequently homeless.
+For example, we looked at visits to an emergency shelter as a proxy for people frequently homeless.
 However, some people may be experiencing frequent homeless incidents but only sometimes access services to address it (by staying with family or friends or staying on the street or in a car).